joe7575/pdp13/manuals/manualXL_EN.md

 | $8000             | 32768                    | -32768                  |
 | $FFFF             | 65535                    | -1                      |

-If the sign is to be changed, e.g. if a negative number is to be converted into a positive, the [two's complement] (https://de.wikipedia.org/wiki/Zweierkomplement) procedure is used:
+If the sign is to be changed, e.g. if a negative number is to be converted into a positive, the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) procedure is used:

 ```
-pos_zahl = not(neg_zahl) + 1
+pos_num = not(neg_num) + 1
 ```

 Or in Assembler: